rpocklin/ui-router-tabs/README.md

 ## History
+* 1.8.0 Added inline template by default (as requested) and allowed customer classes parameter.
 * 1.7.0 Added `uib` prefix for UI Bootstrap elements (as per v0.14.0).
 See [#47](/../../pull/47).
 * 1.6.0 Renamed `disabled` attribute to `disable` in line with UI Bootstrap `<tab>`.
 See [#39](/../../issues/39).
 * 1.5.1 Removed `bower_components` from repository.
 See [#40](/../../pull/40).